alandixon/Passwords/KeePass-HaveIBeenPwned/README.md

 .Net core 2.1 developed with VS2017

 ## Performance <a name="Performance"></a>
-I have 667 entries in my KeePass file (yes, I know, I've been using it for a few years) although this number should not significantly affect the run time - the main issue is reading about 550M lines from the HIBP file.
-The app ran in just over 4 minutes.
+I have 667 entries in my KeePass file (yes, I know, I've been using it for a few years) although this number should not significantly affect the run time - the main issue is reading ~550M lines from the HIBP file.
+<br>The app ran in just over 4 minutes on my i7 laptop with SSDs.

 ## Credits <a name="Credits"></a>